Kabul airport chaos: At least 7 more civilian deaths reported

 Published

-At least seven civilians were reportedly killed Sunday at the international airport in Kabul, the capital city of Afghanistan, according to reports.Full Article
+At least seven civilians were reportedly killed Sunday at the international airport in Kabul, the capital city of Afghanistan, according...Full Article

 Published

-At least seven civilians were reportedly killed Sunday at the international airport in Kabul, the capital city of Afghanistan, according to reports.Full Article
+At least seven civilians were reportedly killed Sunday at the international airport in Kabul, the capital city of Afghanistan, according...Full Article

 Multiple people were killed and more than a dozen were injured in anti-Taliban protests in the Afghan city of Jalalabad on..